LeeyaD/ls170/01_the_internet.md

 1. Ethernet Frames
 A PDU that encapsulates data from the *Internet/Network* layer.
 It's the lowest level where encapsulation occurs.

-Here logical structure is added to the binary data, defining which bits are the data payload and which are metadata to be used in the process of transporting the frame.
+Here logical structure is added to the binary data, defining which bits are the data payload and which are metadata to be used in the process of transporting the frame.**Data:** in bits with logical structure

 An Ethernet-compliant network device can identify the different parts of a frame by the different 'fields' of data (each has a specific length in bytes and appear in a set order).